Part 4: Qualification Rules

 .3 a barrister of Northern Ireland who has successfully completed pupillage in accordance with the rules of the Bar of Northern Ireland;

-.4 subject to Rule Q16, a Qualified European Lawyer.
+.4 subject to Rule Q16, a Qualified Swiss Lawyer.

 The BSB may exceptionally require an applicant who falls within Rule Q14.2 to do part of pupillage if it considers this necessary having regard particularly to the knowledge, professional experience and intended future practice of the applicant.

-Subject to Rules Q18 to Q20, the BSB may require a Qualified European Lawyer to pass a Bar Transfer Test if the BSB determines that:
+Subject to Rules Q18 to Q20, the BSB may require a Qualified Swiss Lawyer to pass a Bar Transfer Test if the BSB determines that:

 .1 the matters covered by the education and training of the applicant differ substantially from those covered by the academic legal training and the vocational training; and